ShahinSHH/COVID-FACT/README.md

 For the detail description of the COVID-CT-MD dataset, please refer to the <a href="https://arxiv.org/abs/2009.14623">https://arxiv.org/abs/2009.14623</a>.

-## Requirements
-* Tested with (tensorflow-gpu 2 and keras-gpu 2.2.4) - and (tensorflow 1.14.0 and keras 2.2.4)<br>
--- Try tensorflow.keras instead of keras if it doesn't work in your system.
-* Python 3.6
-* PyTorch 1.4.0
-* Torch 1.5.1
-* PyDicom 1.4.2
-* lungmask
-* OpenCV
-* OS
-* Matplotlib

 ## Lung Segmentation
 The lungmask module for the lung segmentation can be installed using the following line of code:
 ```